 - the patient is disabled for some reason, accompany them for treatment even if they insist, they can manage.
 They will eventually appreciate your presence for moral support if nothing else.

 - the depression has gotten so severe that you fear suicide, intervene immediately and have the patient institutionalized.

 - patient is uncooperative and refuses to be treated, rally friends and family to help you convince the patient to seek depression help.

 - Trouble with those helping depressed people is that they will eventually get frustrated and give up -Don’t!
 Keep pressing the patient to seek help and keep telling them that you care and will not abandon them no matter what.

-Remember, it is a tough road to travel but, in the end, if you are successful, it will be worth it.
+Remember, it is a tough road to travel but, in the end.
+If you are successful, it will be worth it.
 Always remember not to push too hard.
-It’s easy to push someone over the edge when they already feel like they are standing so close.
+Although, it’s easy to push someone over the edge when they already feel like they are standing so close.
 Allow a depressed person to admit they are depressed but don’t allow them to wallow in it for too long.
 Encourage them to get out and about and seek treatment. (how to help someone with depression and anxiety.)